 Degree–seeking international students can be eligible for employment and other types of practical training in the U.S., but with certain restrictions.
-The role of the International Education and Global Engagement, and specifically International Students and Scholars (ISS), is to provide guidance to students about their responsibilities and the benefits available to them in accordance with immigrations regulations and policies.
+The role of the Office for International Students and Scholars (ISS), is to provide guidance to students about their responsibilities and the benefits available to them in accordance with immigrations regulations and policies.

-Degree-seeking international students can explore the following work opportunities while they are in F-1 status:
+Degree-seeking international students can explore the following different types of employment authorizations while in F-1 status:

 1. On-Campus Employment